VoronovichDev/firebase-practice/README.md

 This is mock-project to practice interraction with Firebase.
 App can register new account, login and logout.
 Account route is protected.
 Form displays a notification if the password or email is incorrect

+### Test app
+Follow the [link](https://fir-auth-test-6131b.web.app/signup), create an account or use an existing one:

+Email: test@test.co,
+Pass: password

 ## Features

 - React